PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 15:02:29
+Last updated: 2024-04-08 15:03:02
-Random Quote: I am afraid of panic.
-Turns out it's bad for business. - Miguel Angel Felix Gallardo
+Random Quote: Good and evil are a question of perspective - Mikkel